IamVNIE/hapi-des/README.md

 Package Installation

-from terminal via: sudo -H pip install --upgrade 'git+https://github.com/IamVNIE/hapi-des' by running the example notebook provided in the 'notebooks' folder.
+from terminal via: sudo -H pip install --upgrade 'git+https://github.com/IamVNIE/hapi-des' or by running the example notebook provided in the 'notebook' folder.

 This DES can be used as HARDWARE API (HAPI)